-2. Mpow Single-Sided USB Headset with Microphone
+2. Sennheiser Single-Sided USB Headset with Microphone

-This is a headset that has comfort in mind—soft ear cushions and a lightweight fit mean that students never feel pressure to accompany larger headsets.
+This is a headset with comfort in mind—soft ear cushions and a lightweight fit mean that students never feel pressure to accompany larger headsets.
 Even if online teaching makes up the bulk of the day, there won’t be any headset fatigue to contend with.
 This headset is widely compatible with various devices in terms of connectivity, ideal for students and teachers.
 Not only do you get Windows and iOS compatibility, but you can also utilize this headset with Android and tablet-style PCs.

-We found the only true downside to this particular headset that they are not quite as sturdy as larger models.
+We found the only true downside to this particular headset is that they are not quite as sturdy as larger models.
 This may be problematic for younger students who may tend to play with their headset or microphone piece.

 3. Logitech H800 Bluetooth Wireless Headset with Mic